 where the partition $A_{n+1} = \bigotimes_{i=1}^n R_i$ attains the minimum of $g(A_1, \dots, A_n)$, it has

 \end{theorem} In this case, this technique implies the approximate recovery via local operations in fidelity, while the techniques of the measured relative entropy~\cite{PhysRevLett.115.050501,sutter2016universal,sutter2018approximate}, i.e., the rotated Petz recovery maps, implies the approximate recovery with the LOCC operations in the measured relative entropy.
-It is different from the case of conditional mutual information, where the result of the measured relative entropy is completely tighter than that of Ref.~\cite{fawzi2015quantum}.
+It differs from the case of conditional mutual information, where the result of the measured relative entropy is strictly tighter than that of Ref.~\cite{fawzi2015quantum}.

-Moreover, the generalized EoP gaps also characterize the distance between a state and 2-producible states in the relative entropy. \begin{proposition} For a $n$-partite pure state $\rho_{\bigotimes_{i=1}^n A_i}$, it has
+Moreover, the generalized EoP gaps also characterize the distance between a state and 2-producible states in the relative entropy. \begin{proposition} For an $n$-partite pure state $\rho_{\bigotimes_{i=1}^n A_i}$, it has